Ada-Developers-Academy/core-unit-1/intro-to-git/intro-to-git-vocab-and-concepts.md

 ### Commits are a Snapshot of History

-**A commit** is a representation of a version of code, especially within a history.
+**A commit** is a representation of a version of code at one point of time.

 We will build commits as we build software; we will create commits, and over time, these commits will represent different versions of code and build a history.

 Commits not only represent a version of code, but also they contain a lot of extra information.
 Every commit can also contain the following information:
 - A summary of lines of code that were added, deleted, or changed, compared to the last commit
-- A way to refer to the last commit/its "parent" commit
+- A way to refer to the last commit, or its "parent" commit
 - A unique ID for the commit, often called the commit hash
 - A commit message, which will be a string that describes the commit's contents
 - The date and time that the commit was made